XOMO-PS/XOMO-Repo/Requirements/Tribe 1 - Requirements Document.md

 - **Bootstrap:** To ensure a consistent and mobile-friendly design.

 ##### P.5.1.2 Backend Framework
 The Backend component utilizes a robust backend framework to handle requests and interact with the database.
-The chosen framework is:
+The chosen frameworks are:

 - **Spring (Java) / Express (Node.js) / Django (Python) / Flask (Python):** Choosing one for building scalable and maintainable server-side applications.

 ##### P.5.1.3 Database Management System
 The Database component requires a reliable Database Management System to store and manage various data entities.
-The selected DBMS is:
+The selected DBMS are:

 - **MySQL / PostgreSQL (Java or Node.js)** / **MongoDB (Node.js or Python):** Choosing one based on the backend technology.